Wednesday, August 28, 2024

 on a falling star chart

-where your contralto deepens
+where your contralto doesn’t season

 every broth into a brothel?

-Because what half blind thing
+After all, what half blind thing

 —if it dreams—doesn’t